open223/models.open223.info/README.md

   `examples/<name>.md` when `models/<name>.ttl`, one of the `tools/` scripts, or `.model-base-url` is newer.
 Force it with `touch models/<name>.ttl`.
 - **`OntologyImportsNotFound: ... http://www.w3.org/ns/shacl#`** (or
-  `.../2004/02/skos/core`): a transient fetch failure, not a problem with the model.
-Each notebook builds its own BuildingMOTIF instance, and each of those resolves 223P's imports over the network from scratch, so one build asks `www.w3.org` for the same file once per model.
-It sits behind Cloudflare and throttles datacenter egress, so a GitHub Actions build intermittently loses a few pages this way while the identical build passes from a laptop.
+  `.../2004/02/skos/core`): a transient fetch failure, not a bad model.
+Every notebook resolves 223P's imports from scratch, so one build asks `www.w3.org` for the same file once per model, and Cloudflare throttles datacenter egress — CI loses a few pages this way while the same build passes from a laptop.
-  `build_examples.sh` retries the book build up to three times; MyST does not cache a notebook whose execution raised, so a retry re-runs only the pages that actually failed and costs seconds rather than minutes.
+  `build_examples.sh` retries the book build three times; MyST does not cache a notebook whose execution raised, so a retry re-runs only the failed pages.
-- **`--execute-parallel` does not appear to work**: `build_examples.sh` asks for 1, but jupyter-book 2.1.6 ignores the value — a local build of these pages starts 15 kernels at once (MyST's own default) and a GitHub Actions build starts 4.
-The flag documents the intent and nothing more.
-In particular, do not give the notebooks anything that tolerates only one writer, such as a shared persistent OntoEnv: they will run concurrently.
+- **`--execute-parallel` does not work**: jupyter-book 2.1.6 ignores the value.
+  A local build starts 15 kernels at once (MyST's default) and a CI build starts 4, never the 1 `build_examples.sh` asks for.
+So do not give the notebooks anything that tolerates only one writer, such as a shared persistent OntoEnv.
 - **OntoEnv errors after an upgrade**: environments written by ontoenv 0.5 cannot be read by 0.6. `rm -rf .ontoenv` and rebuild.
 - **Everything is stale or wrong**: `make clean` removes the compiled models and